baskotaaashu/ELK-Stack-Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _Load Balancers protect the availability aspect of the security.Jump box acts as a gateway to other resources in the network that are not exposed to the internet and hence,used to manage and access other resources securely.
-Usually jomp box is a hardened and monitored device_.
+- _Load Balancers protect the availability aspect of the security.
+Jump box acts as a gateway to other resources in the network that are not exposed to the internet and hence, used to manage and access other resources securely.
+Usually, jump box is a hardened and monitored device_.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the metrics and system logs.
 - _Filebeat watches for the log events_.